holdenlee/philosophocle/posts/showdown.md

 Un's face turned red.

-"Initiate Operation Uniformization," he commanded.

-Thirty Uniformists pushed back their chairs and stood up.
+He stood up, and thirty Uniformists pushed back their chairs and stood up.
 Alarmed, the girl in red took her slice of bread and Un's cup, got up, and backed away.

 We fanned out in a circle around her.
 Each one of us had a small U-shirt in our hands.

+"Join us or leave," Un said.

-"Please leave me in peace," she said, "I will depart to Deepsea Teas."
+"Let me leave in peace," she said, "I will depart to Deepsea Teas."

-#3 Heart-to-Heart
+#3 I call out to the Rhymist

 *Deepsea Teas*?
 That was the cafe with booths separated by fish tanks of deep-sea creatures.